GenXplore - Overview¶

-The GenXplore module has the ability to collate Genotypes into lists that can be created and edited by the user.
-These lists allow for easier and more efficient analysis of specific Genotypes.
-The below instructions detail how to use search results to create a new Germplasm list:
+The GenXplore Plug-in has the ability to collate genotypes into lists that can be created and edited by the user.
+These lists allow for easier and more efficient analysis of specific genotypes.
+The below instructions detail how to use search results to create a new germplasm list:

 |2||Select entries such as the ones selected in and click and drag the selected entries to the Entry List Editor’s Specimen List panel in .|

-After a new list is prepared it, can be saved as a specimen group, used in Trial design (see SECTION NUMBER) or exported.
+After a new list is prepared it, can be saved as a specimen group, used in the Trial Design Plug-in, or exported.

 The Tool Bar, appears below the Genotype information fields which operate as follows: